Ziczak/Information-Systems/README.md

 # Information-Systems
-This was a university subject that I got an overall HD on.
-Enclosed are some of the files that has been produced.
+This was a university subject on which I got an overall HD.
+Enclosed are some of the files that have been produced.